 After the first term, students must satisfactorily complete at least 67 units of credit.
 Students are free to select their own curriculum, but by graduation they must complete:

-- Criminal Law and Administration
+- Criminal Law or Criminal Law and Administration

-- a course of at least two units substantially devoted to issues of legal ethics or professional responsibility (courses that meet this requirement are marked with an asterisk in the list of course offerings)
+- a course of at least two units substantially devoted to issues of legal ethics or professional responsibility

 - the writing requirements